klsio22/klsio22/README.md

 ### Hi , I'am Klesio Nascimento👋

-- 🌱 I’m currently learning  ReactJS , Typescript , Vtex IO.
+- 🌱 I’m currently learning  ReactJS , Typescript , Vtex IO, GraphQL.
 <p>
    My name is Klesio, I'm a computer technician with a great passion for programming.I'm passionate about delivering solutions that add to people's lives and at    the same time challenge me.
 </p>